guilmont/GP-Tool/README.md

 - TRAJECTORY: Import tracks produced by Icy Software in the XML format and CSV files with columns "ParticleID, Frame, Position_X, Position_Y"
 - ALIGNMENT: Tools to align multi-channeled movies recorded with multiple cameras and corrects for chromatic aberrations;
 - GP-FBM: Uses Gaussian processes and Fractional Brownian motion to measure apparent diffusion coefficient, anomalous coefficients and more
+- DENOISE: Implements a few key denoising algorithms I used from time to time

-For more information, consider the following journal publication and/or "gp_documentation.pdf".
+For more information, consider the following journal publication and/or "gp_documentation.pdf" (out-dated, TODO: Wiki).

 <!-- PUBLICATION -->